 Tickets and passes can be purchased at the ticket offices of the Water Palace, or the Old Orangery.

 The sportsmen, the curious and those who were on holiday in Warsaw, perhaps to watch a football match, will be happy to know that the Legia Warsaw has set home here.
 Marshall Józef Piłsudski's Municipal Stadium of Legia Warsaw, many known simply as Pepsi Arena, is located right in this wonderful area.
 If you have tickets for the game in your pocket, you can relax for a few hours in the beautiful park.

-The Pepsi Arena, has a seating capacity of 31.800.
-The most curious will be able to visit an he Muzeum Legii Warszawa, sports museum attached to the Stadium, and the Legia FanClub.
+The Pepsi Arena has a capacity of 31.800 seats.
+The most curious will also be able to visit the Muzeum Legii Warszawa, sports museum attached to the Stadium, and the Legia FanClub.
 For all the info, you can consult the official website from this link.

 A few minutes, on the eastern side, stands the splendid Zamek Ujazdowski, Castle erected in 1624 for King Sigismund III Vasa and his son Władysław IV as a summer residence.
 Destroyed by the Nazis, it was completely rebuilt, and today is home to the Center of Contemporary Art, and cultural institution.

 Being your first evening, a lot depends on your energy.
 Physical and mental.
 Probably, it will be dinner time.
 If you want to stay in the area, Stara Kamienika, located in Umeka 8, is really a great solution.
 It is really a very good restaurant with an excellent quality / price ratio; offers a Polish cuisine revisited in a modern way with all genuine ingredients.
 The alternatives in the area are not lacking.
 Especially if you wanted to opt for classic fast-food or kebab.